 Never sure how to end your case studies?
 Does the recruiter finish it looking at final designs with no context?
 This presents the perfect opportunity to reflect on the project and share your personal feelings.
 Talk about the biggest challenges, the most memorable lessons, limitations faced and how you overcame them or any mistakes you might have made and have learned from.
 Nobody’s project reaches perfection but we all learn something from them.
 Emphasize these details because it shows growth and professional progression.

 You have typos.
 Some sentences have no real meaning.
 Your thoughts and problem-solving processes lack clarity.
 These case study mistakes show a lack of reviewers or even readers.
 Find someone with time to proofread; see if they grasp the problem and the meaning you wanted to convey.
 If your peer-review buddy can’t understand it clearly, the recruiters won’t either.
 If you can’t find anyone, at least give yourself two or three days of rest not looking at your case studies and then proofread them to eliminate typos and incomprehensible sentences.

-If you don’t have a peer-review buddy, check out our UX portfolio building tool, UXfol.io where you can ask for a case study review for completely free!
+If you don’t have a peer-review buddy, check out our UX portfolio building tool, UXfol.io where you can ask both for community and expert reviews.

-We can give constructive feedback on your case study to help you get the most out of it.
+Get constructive feedback on your case study and get the most out of it.
 Our aim is to help you create outstanding UX portfolios.

 We created our product, UXfol.io to support you with portfolio building.

 We made it easy and quick to create a UX design portfolio without making the case study mistakes mentioned in this post.